fabriziomoscon/cosy-js/docs/cosy/internals.md

 }
 ```

-We would expect to see the following output:
+We would expect to see the following output (note the fact we can use the evaluator on a string as well as a tree node):

 ```js
 evaluator.apply("hello true 'world' worlds.french", frame);